These hormone disrupting chemicals are so widely used that we are constantly exposed. They can harm our health, even at very low levels.

 Avoid plastic products marked with recycle codes 3 or 7 which may be made with bisphenols or phthalates.

-Eat more fresh food and less canned or packaged food.
+Eat more fresh food and less canned, packaged, and fast food.

 Avoid handling cash register receipts.
 If you do touch a cash register receipt, wash your hands afterward.